tycheung/code_analyzer/README.md

 ### Additional Integrations

-To enhance usability, we are also considering things such as **calendar integrations** to better align deployment planning with team member availability.
+To enhance usability, integrations such as **calendar integrations** are being considered to better align deployment planning with team member availability.
 This would allow for:

 - **Automated scheduling** based on team member availability.
 - **Conflict detection** to avoid deployments during unavailable time slots.